zydou/arti/web/docs/integrating-arti/custom-wrappers/iOS.md

 There exist a tool to build this header file for you, see in `Tips and caveats` below.

-Once you are satisfied with your code, you can compile it by running these commands.
-(This is a good time to take a coffee break)
+After setting up your code, initiate the compilation process by executing this command.
+The compilation time may vary depending on the size of your project.

 ```sh
  ## build for 64bit iPhone/iPad (32bit is no longer supported since iOS 11)